-- Prospective undergraduate and transfer students may apply for admission into an accelerated program at the time of admission into the university.
-If accepted, students receive a conditional and provisional admission to the graduate degree in addition to their offer of undergraduate admission.
-This is not a final offer of admission to the graduate degree.
+- In some accelerated programs, prospective undergraduate and transfer students (with a transfer grade point average of 3.00) may apply for admission into an accelerated program at the time of admission into the university.
+If accepted, this is not a final offer of admission into the graduate program.

 - Students in accelerated programs must satisfy the requirements and student learning outcomes of both degree programs.

-- A student must have attained at least junior standing (90 credits) and have a minimum cumulative GPA of 3.00 before taking graduate courses in the intended graduate program.
+- A student must have attained at least junior standing (a minimum of 60 completed credits) and have a minimum cumulative GPA of 3.00 before taking graduate courses in the intended graduate program.

 - All prerequisites for the intended graduate courses must be satisfied prior to taking those graduate courses.

 - A maximum of 40% of graduate credits (rounded to the nearest whole number) may be applied to satisfy the credit and/or program requirements for the undergraduate degree.
 Departments may choose to apply a smaller percentage of graduate credits to the degree.
 The total number of credits required for both the undergraduate and graduate degrees will be reduced by the number of graduate credits used to satisfy requirements for the undergraduate degree.